micycle1/PThreading/README.md

 Drawing into `PGraphics` objects is thread-safe -- `PThreading` simplifies this process.

-## Useage
+## Usage

+Override (small example)

+Instantiate mangager, draw loop

+### In Processing IDE

+### In standalone Java IDEs

 ### What about keyboard/mouse?
 Override

 ## Limitations

-The `PGraphics` object that each thread draws into uses the `Java2D` renderer, since this is the only renderer that can be drawn into using other threads.
+Each thread uses the `Java2D` renderer, since this is the only renderer that allows PGraphics objects to be instantiated and drawn into from other threads.
-As a consequence you cannot **thread** `OPENGL` sketches, or sketches that require 3D draw functions (your main sketch can still use, but all thread drawing must be 2D).
+As a consequence you cannot **thread** `OPENGL` drawing, or any 3D draw functions.
+Note that you can still use the framework with a 3D sketch but any drawing with the threads is limited to 2D.